medcomdk/MedCom-FHIR-Communication/docs/index.md

 Governance for MedCom HL7 FHIR®© Messaging is the basic ruleset of how MedCom Messages must be exhanged in the Danish Healthcare Messaging Network.

-The Danish ruleset is based on both the ruleset for the Danish VANS Network, the Danish profiling of FHIR messaging and the general HL7 FHIR®© Communication Rules for FHIR Messaging can be found on the [HL7 FHIR®© R4 Messaging Website](http://hl7.org/fhir/R4/messaging.html).
+The Danish ruleset is based on both the ruleset for the Danish VANS Network, the Danish profiling of FHIR messaging and the general HL7 FHIR®© Communication Rules for FHIR Messaging can be found on the <a href="http://hl7.org/fhir/R4/messaging.html" target="_blank">HL7 FHIR®© R4 Messaging Website</a>.

 These "MedCom FHIR®© Messaging Governance rules" are intended to clarify the use of MedCom's FHIR messages for the health and social area.
 Formerly these kind of rules for other MedCom Messaging paradigms were known as 'Syntax & Communication Rules'